tsnellgrove/dark_castle3/doc/to_do.md

 			- CANCEL: create room.is_reachable()
 			- DONE: in validate() check scope after is_vis for 2word => error
 			- DONE: why does 'look' work from chair but 'x entrance' does not???
-			- TBD: can you interact with a Seat while you're sitting in it?
+			- DONE: Decide if you can you interact with a Seat while you're sitting in it?
+				- DECISION: No
-			- TBD: test for 'water' (node_3 obj)
+			- DONE: test for 'water' (node_3 obj)
+			- TBD: update 'look' to reference Seat state - include "(which you are sitting in)"
 			- TBD: validate check for prep case
 		- TBD: address sit in scope issues
 			- IDEA: update room.remove() to enable burt to interact with inventory & Seat contents
 		- TBD: full test of burt in chair
 		- TBD: test with test_frog holding test_box (PortableContainer) holding red_mcguffin Item
 		- TBD: tune pronouns
+		- TBD: doc_string to discuss "translucent" scope in Seat (e.g. can't interact w/ Seat itself)

 	- IDEA: maybe need a general Creature container w/ Seat and Bed inheritting? i.e. MixIn?
 		- IDEA: class name = Perch (Seat and Bed inherit from Perch)